RetiredWizard/PyDOS/README.md

     storage.remount("/",False)

 and then power cycled or hard reset.

+**setenv.py** - Helper program for adding the WiFi SSID and Password to settings.toml (used by setup.bat).

 *WiFi enabled boards only*
 **wifi_finance** - Displays the current Nasdaq prices by connecting to a financial website and scraping the information.